Intro-CS-App-Dev-and-Deploy/App-Development/README.md

   - Equalizer Buttons: Balance, Control, Programming
     - See http://code.compartmental.net/minim/audioplayer_class_audioplayer.html

+Reminder: example code for Music Player and any final project is found in
+- File / Examples
 Continue with Final Special Project, to be discussed with Mr. Mercer
 - Promotion Website as Example Project
 - Android Sideloading as Example Project